JTFouquier/biogps_dataset/README.md

 Make sure you use git for version control (May 2016 Biogps_dataset was migrated to Github)

-### Make virtual environment and clone repository (use your Bitbucket username of course!)
+### Make virtual environment and clone repository (use your Github username of course!)

 - `git clone https://github.com/JTFouquier/biogps_dataset.git`
 - `virtualenv biogps`